 Richard Rolle (1300-1349)

-Find a much more in-depth discussion in books by Roy Charles Henry.
+Find this essay and much more in-depth discussion on Simple Reality in printed books by Roy Charles Henry.